MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 ## Congratulations
 And that's it!
 You can now program the FPGA, and it should generate a nice checkboard pattern on the monitor.
 Now sit back and enjoy your succes, the fruits of your labour!
+I strongly encourage you to play around with this design, and try to make other patterns on the screen.
+What happens if the VGA colour is not black outside the visible screen?

-In the next episode, we will expand on the design, adding simple text to the screen.
+In the next episode we will expand on the design and make it possible to display binary digits.